-Component Description x.file where: file is a structured file that contains data in one of the supported formats (see format category). c.SID where: SID is the ORACLE_SID of a target Oracle database that is configured as a change-history target.
-NOTE: The SharePlex-supported datastore types, data types, and queue queuename operations are listed in the SharePlex Release Notes.
+Component Description x.file where: file is a structured file that contains data in one of the supported formats (see format category). c.SID where: SID is the ORACLE_SID of a target Oracle database that is configured as a change-history target. sharePlex-supported datastore types, data types, and listed in the SharePlex Release Notes.